Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 For Sweet Chutney:

-1. 100g, tamarind pulp soaked
+1. 100g of tamarind pulp, soaked

-2. 1 ½ tsp, sugar
+2. 1 ½ tsp sugar

-3. ½ tsp, salt
+3. ½ tsp salt

-4. 1 tsp, red chili powder
+4. 1 tsp red chili powder

 5. ½ tsp, cumin powder

-6. ½ cup, of water
+6. ½ cup of water

 How to Make Panipuri?

-1. To prepare this recipe first we will knead the soft dough of Gol Gappa
+1. To prepare this recipe, first, we will knead the soft dough of Gol Gappa

 4. Sift the flour and semolina